Syraxius/SVGFourierSeries/README.md

 ## How does it work?

-The input svg file is traced from start to end, and its coordinates are mapped to complex numbers (x->real, y->imaginary).
+The input SVG file is traced from start to end, and its coordinates are mapped to complex numbers (x->real, y->imaginary).

-The above is treated as a repeating signal and the fourier series coefficients are generated and the resulting coefficients are plotted using the Fourier Series.
+The path is treated as a repeating complex signal with period of 2 Pi, and the Fourier series complex coefficients (c_0, c_1... c_n) are generated.

+The complex coefficients are substituted back into the Fourier series and the resulting function is plotted across time.

 For more, read the full explainer: [The Fourier Series](https://syraxius.com/2021/11/27/the-fourier-series/)